JonathanZurita/javaUnitTestRefresh/README.md

 # javaUnitTestRefresh
-created a refresher course and unit tests for brushing up on basic java skills
+***This is a java refresher course where users can code along and pass JUnit tests***

 ## How to Run
 1. mvn clean install
-2. select 'run'
+2. select a ..Tests.java configuration
-3. open your
+3. run the selected configuration
+4. check the tests
+5. go to directed java class to code along and pass the tests

 ## Common Math Functions
+1. Find the absolute value of a number
+2. Find the power of a number
+3. Round a Floating Array List

 ## Strings
 1. String equality